horiehitoki/naledi/README.md

 # Stellar

-Stellar is a web client for the AT Protocol, which was developed in Japan.
+Stellar is an AT Protocol web client with emoji reactions.